atweiden/tantum/docs/Config.md

 (`-`) and underscores (`_`).

 Optionally, each entity can include a `base-currency` directive.
-The value of `base-currency` is a user-defined currency code or commodity code, contained within double-quotes.
+The value of `base-currency` is a user-defined currency code or asset code, contained within double-quotes.

 ```toml
 [Personal]